Representable tangent structures for affine schemes: Background on tangent category theory

 As expected, the canonical example of a (Rosický) tangent category is the category of smooth manifolds, where the tangent bundle functor, as the name suggests, sends a smooth manifold to its tangent bundle.
-Here are now some other well-known examples of tangent categories that of interest to the story of this paper.
-Lists of other examples of tangent categories can be found in \cite[Example 2.2]{cockett:differential-bundles} and \cite[Example 2]{garner:embedding-theorem-tangent-cats}.
+Here are now some other well-known examples of tangent categories that are of most interest for the story of this paper.
+Lists of other examples of tangent categories can be found in~\cite[Example 2.2]{cockett:differential-bundles} and~\cite[Example 2]{garner:embedding-theorem-tangent-cats}.

 \begin{example} Every category $\X$ comes equipped with a Rosick\'y tangent structure, called the \textit{trivial tangent structure}, whose tangent bundle functor is the identity functor, and whose structural natural transformations are simply identities. \end{example}